-What Happens at Cherry.bytes?
+What is Cherry.bytes?

-Working primarily on iPads, as well as opportunities to use other technology, these sessions incorporate interactive and creative activities to extend Kindercare’s early childhood curriculum and support the development of your child’s full potential.
+Working primarily on iPads, the sessions incorporate interactive, creative and innovative activities to extend Kindercare’s early childhood curriculum and support the development of your child’s full potential.
 They will use technology as a learning tool to process their learning of new concepts or express their understanding of new discoveries.

 Links to the Curriculum Program

-A wide range of features in our education program are incorporated, including music and movement, Foundation Skills, and the ‘You Can Do It’ programme to nurture the development of your child’s social and emotional competencies.
+A wide range of features in our education program are incorporated, including music and movement, Foundation Skills, and the ‘You Can Do It’ program to nurture the development of your child’s social and emotional competencies.
 Your child will also be learning early stage 21st Century Learning Skills – Creative Thinking, Critical Thinking, Communicating and Collaborating.
 These skills are vital for successful formal learning in the changing world of education.

 Tips for Parents and Families

-- Technology is everywhere and it is here to stay.
-Here are a few tips to ensure your child is using technology in an age-appropriate and beneficial way:
+To ensure your child is using technology in an age-appropriate and beneficial way:

 The Story Behind Cherry.bytes

-Kindercare originally researched, designed and introduced the Cherry.bytes program in 2000, to provide a unique computer and technology-based learning program that would complement the New Zealand curriculum framework, Te Whâriki
+Kindercare originally researched, designed and introduced the Cherry.bytes programme in 2000, to provide a unique computer and technology-based learning program that would complement the New Zealand Early Childhood Curriculum - Te Whâriki.